AnthGrow/Random-Password-Gen_NUBC_CH3/README.md

 ## Credits

-Most credit goes to these stack overflow queries:  https://stackoverflow.com/questions/1497481/javascript-password-generator , https://stackoverflow.com/questions/14667713/how-to-convert-a-string-to-number-in-typescript/14668510#14668510 , MDN Web Docs,
+Credit goes to these stack overflow queries:  https://stackoverflow.com/questions/1497481/javascript-password-generator , https://stackoverflow.com/questions/14667713/how-to-convert-a-string-to-number-in-typescript/14668510#14668510

 Users that helped:  maxime1992, James9446,

+MDN Web Docs - While loops, logical Or, random.math(), and many more.

+I also watched many Youtube videos from authors: The Net Ninja, Chart JS, Nazmus Nasir and more.

 ## Contact Information